Build Reuse Board of Directors

 Natalie Heneghan

-Natalie Heneghan is the Community Outreach Director at Habitat for Humanity of the Greater La Crosse Region.
-Natalie manages the organization's marketing, communications, and advocacy efforts.
+Natalie is the Community Outreach Director at Habitat for Humanity of the Greater La Crosse Region.
+She manages the organization's marketing, communications, and advocacy efforts.
 She uses storytelling and relationship-building skills to inspire people to take better care of our built environment and create equitable, sustainable communities.
 Natalie has over 10 years of experience in the nonprofit sector, focused on building rehab, material reuse, community education, and local housing issues.
-Natalie holds a BA in History from Macalester College and a Master’s in Heritage Studies and Public History from the University of Minnesota.
+She holds a BA in History from Macalester College and a Master’s in Heritage Studies and Public History from the University of Minnesota.

 Chris Pletcher

-Treasurer | Syracuse, NY
+Treasurer | Ithaca, NY

 Olivia Cashman